 Please note that the female’s eggs often float freely in the sea.
 However, some species hold them with their spines to increase their security.

-Some species of sea urchins also can regenerate lost or damaged body parts, including their spines.
+Some species can regenerate lost or damaged body parts, including their spines.

 Threats